U.S. House passes resolution aimed at advancing Equal Rights Amendment | Politics

 The proposal faces an uphill battle in the Senate split 50-50 between Democrats and Republicans, where Democrats would need a supermajority of 60 votes for passage.
 The issue is also in the federal courts and could be headed to the Supreme Court.
 The House voted 222-204, largely along party lines, to remove the deadline for states to ratify the amendment.

-Liberal activists say American women still suffer discrimination 100 years after winning the right to vote, noting studies show they are paid less than men for the same work.
-But Republican Representative Michelle Fischbach argued that men and women are already equal under the Constitution.
+Liberal activists say American women still suffer discrimination 100 years after winning the right to vote, noting studies showing they are paid less than men for the same work.
+But Republican Representative Michelle Fischbach argued that men and women were already equal under the Constitution.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)